 Travelling to Argentina and wondering how to navigate the confusing topic of money in Argentina?
-This guide will help you understand cash, credit cards and more – along with handy tips I picked up living in Argentina for two years.
+This guide will help you understand cash, credit cards and more – along with handy tips I picked up living and travelling in Argentina.

 If you’re planning a trip to Argentina, you’ve probably stumbled upon a complex topic in your research: money.